How to Obtain a Birth Certificate from ZAGS While Abroad: Complete Guide | Global Docs Pro

 Apostille on a Birth Certificate

 If you plan to use a birth certificate abroad, you must have an apostille placed on it.
-An apostille is a special stamp certifying the authenticity of a document for countries that are parties to the 1961 Hague Convention.
+An apostille is a special stamp certifying the authenticity of a document for countries that are parties to the Hague Convention of 1961.
 Without an apostille, a birth certificate will not be recognized by foreign authorities.
 Let us examine the procedure and features of placing an apostille on a birth certificate.

 Where the Apostille Is Placed

-An apostille on a birth certificate is placed by the ZAGS office of the subject of the Russian Federation where the certificate was issued.
+An apostille on a birth certificate is placed by the ZAGS office of the subject of the Russian Federation where the certificate was issued (in accordance with Government Decree No. 479 of 30.05.2016).
 For example, if the certificate was issued by a ZAGS office in Moscow, the apostille is placed by the Moscow ZAGS Directorate.
 If the certificate was issued in another region, the apostille must be placed by the ZAGS authority of that region.
 Importantly, you cannot get an apostille in Moscow for a certificate issued in, say, Novosibirsk — you must contact the authorized body of the Novosibirsk Region.

 Apostille Through an Authorized Representative